 The time frame for proceedings with the Court of First Instance can take between one to three years.

 Enforcement of a Legal Decision

-If the debtor fails to comply with a domestic judgment, the creditor is entitled to apply for the execution of the judgment before the court.
+If the debtor fails to comply with a domestic judgment, the creditor is entitled to apply for the execution of the judgment.
 This can involve the issuance of an execution decree, delivery of an execution decree to the debtor, issuance of a writ of execution and the seizure and sale of property belonging to the debtor.

 Thailand has no reciprocal recognition and enforcement agreements with other countries.
 Enforcing foreign judgments requires new legal proceedings, where the evidence will be considered and legal defence made available to both parties.

 One exception is that Thailand is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (1985).
 International arbitration awards by member countries of the Convention can be enforced if they are already final.

 Thailand has legislation on bankruptcy and reorganisation proceedings (Bankruptcy Act BE 2483).
 (Latest amendment in 2018, B.E.
 2561)